JorgenNummedalSveberg/container-workshop/01-docker-desktop/README.md

 ```

 Locate to the folder where the data from the
 volume is mounted to and add a file.
-You see a
+Do you see a
 change in the _data_ tab in Docker Desktop?

 <details>